vic-ma/howtodismantle.github.io/_posts/2024-10-25-Barcode-Bliss-Part-III-Bringing-ProGlove-and-SAP-together-Transfer-Order-Use-Case.md

 ## Process overview

-A transfer order in SAP is a standard object to indicate that some goods must be collected from the warehouse and put to different location.
-This can useful to feed production needs or to fullfill a customer order.
-Usually these transfer orders are handled with SAP transaction LT01, LT02 etc... in the SAP system.
+A transfer order in SAP is a standard object that indicates that some goods must be collected from the warehouse and moved to different location.
+Transfer orders can be used to feed production needs or to fulfill a customer order.
+These transfer orders are usually handled with SAP transaction LT01, LT02, etc. in the SAP system.

 Here's the process how to handle a transfer order in our ProGlove / Peakboard scenario: